-Almond Flour Chocolate Cake – Low Sugar
+Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 a slice of low sugar chocolate cake